 By the time of Somesvara I, Balligavi was already established as the place famous for its five mathas.
 Among these five mathas were Berundsvara temple, Pancha-linga temple and Tripurantaka temple.
 Somesvara I not only also patronized the Hindu religion, but equally supported other religions.
 We hear Chamunda-rayarasa, the governor of Banavasi-12000, making grants to Jain temple at Balligave.
 He also constructed habitations for the Vaishnava, Shaiva, and Jain munis.
 Another minister dandanayaka Rupa-bhattayya caused to be made Jayanti Buddha vihara and setup Tara Bhagvati worship.
 These are some glaring examples of communal harmony practiced during the Kalyana Chalukya rule.

-This wealthy merchant community also supported the religious activities at Balligavi.
+This wealthy trading community also supported the religious activities at Balligavi.
 Various grants, temple constructions and other works of merit were performed with support of this merchant community.
 This also resulted in establishment of a sculptor guild at Balligavi which grew to its zenith during the Hoysala period.
 Mention of Dasoja and his son Chavana will not be out of place here.
 Dasoja is one of the most famous artist of Sarasvatigana, an important artist guild of early medieval Karnataka.

-A very important inscription at Balligavi provides details on the death of king Somesvara I and accession of king Somesvara II.
+A very important inscription at Balligavi provides details on the death of king Somesvara I and accession of king Somesvara II (1068-1076 CE).
 We are told that on 29th March 1068 CE, Sunday, king Somesvara I having performed the rites of supreme yoga in the Tungabhadra at Kuruvatti, the master of the world ascended to heaven.
 The supreme yoga rites in the inscription might be the Sallekhana practice of Jains as the inscription is also dedicated to Jain religion.
 The same inscription further tells that on 11th April, 1068 CE, Friday, under the pushya star, in the sign of cancer, king Somesvara II ascended the throne.

 Vikrama-Ganga Udeyaditya was ruling Gangavadi-96000, Banavasi-12000 and Santalige-1000.
 It is also known that Vikramaditya VI, younger brother of Somesvara II, was ruling Gangavadi-96000 as his prince vice-royalty.
 Enmity between these two brothers, Somesvara II and Vikramaditya VI, is a well-known fact.
 In his later inscriptions, Somesvara was at Bankapura many times, and this suggest that he was trying to control the insurgency from his younger brother.
 But at last, Vikramaditya VI (1076-1126 CE) was able to overthrow his brother and with his accession started the golden period of the Kalyana Chalukyas.

-Vikramaditya VI is the most successful Kalyana Chalukya ruler.
+Vikramaditya VI is the most successful Western Chalukya ruler.
 He consolidated the Chalukya power in the Deccan plateau, and also kept his feudatories in control.
 He successfully put away the Chola threat by defeating the combined army of the Cholas and Somesvara II.
 Vikramaditya VI is attributed to have the largest number of inscriptions being issued during any Indian king.
 And Balligavi is not an exception here, majority of its inscriptions are from the period of this great king.

 Various feudatories of Vikramaditya VI are found in inscriptions at Balligave.
 Famous among them are the Nolambas, a line of the Pandya kings, and the Kadambas.
 During the rule of Vikramaditya VI, which spans for great fifty years, Kalamukha sect flourished to its zenith.
 Kedaresvara & Pacha-linga temples at Balligavi were the major centers of this movement, though the former was more glorified than the latter.
 Kedaresvara temple received a continued patronage from the king and his ministers.
 The Acharya of the temple, Somesvara-pandita, attained the status of the raja-guru.
 The temple did not lose its sheen even after the fall of the Kalyana Chalukyas, as we find that it gained same respect during the Kalachuri and the Hoysala rule.

-The period after Vikramaditya VI was of varied political troubles for the Kalyana Chalukyas.
+The period after Vikramaditya VI was of varied political troubles for the Western Chalukyas.
 Their powerful feudatories started rising heads, and this resulted in the reduction of the Chalukya territories.
 Vikramaditya VI was followed by his son, Somesvara III (1126-1138 CE).
 Many inscriptions of this king are found at Balligavi suggesting that the town continued to be the center of the drama.
 An inscription at Balligavi, dated 1131 CE, refers to the queen of the Hoysala king Ballala II suggesting the feudatory status of the Hoysalas however this inscription does not mention the Kalyana Chalukyas as their overlord!!

 Somesvara III was followed by Jagadhekamalla II (1138-1151 CE).
 There are two inscriptions from this king found at Balligavi but those are not from Balligavi proper but from Govindapura from near vicinity.
 Whether Balligavi was under Jagadhekamalla II is not very clear.
 An interesting Santara inscription, dated 1149 CE, at Balligavi does not mention its Chalukya overlord.
 Does this suggest that this region was under the Santara chiefs?

 Even if this would have been the case, it would be of very temporary arrangement.
 Jagadhekamalla II was succeeded by Tailapa III (1151-1164 CE) and we find him making donations to Kedaresvar temple at Balligavi.
 Tailapa III found himself in troubled waters very early in his rule.
 The Hoysalas and the Kalachuris were getting stronger.
-The Kalachuris were able to capture Kalyani, the capital of the Kalyana Chalukyas, forcing them to move to another capital, Annigeri in this case.
+The Kalachuris were able to capture Kalyani, the capital of the Western Chalukyas, forcing them to move to another capital, Annigeri in this case.
 Balligavi was the mute witness of this transition.

 An inscription, dated 1158 CE, at Balligavi refers to the third regnal year of the Kalachuri king Bijjala II (1130-1167 CE).
-This suggests that the Kalyana Chalukyas were ousted in about 1156 CE by the Kalachuris.
+This suggests that the Western Chalukyas were ousted in about 1156 CE by the Kalachuris.
 There is another inscription dated 1159 CE, where Bijjala II acknowledges the supremacy of the Kalyana Chalukyas.
-But his later inscriptions till 1162 CE does not mention the Kalyana Chalukyas as his overlords.
-Again in 1164 CE, we see Bijjala II acknowledging the Kalyana Chalukyas as his overlords.
+But his later inscriptions till 1162 CE does not mention the Western Chalukyas as his overlords.
+Again in 1164 CE, we see Bijjala II acknowledging the Western Chalukyas as his overlords.
 This suggests that during the rule of Bijjala II, the fate of Balligavi oscillated between the Kalachuris and the Chalukyas.

-Since 1168 CE, from the rule of the Kalachuri king Sovideva (1168-1176 CE), we do not hear the Kalayana Chalukyas any more at Balligavi.
+Since 1168 CE, from the rule of the Kalachuri king Sovideva (1168-1176 CE), we do not hear the Western Chalukyas any more at Balligavi.
 This confirms the Kalachuri rule over Balligavi.
 After Sovideva, Sankama (1176-1180 CE) and Ahavamalla (1180-1183 CE) ruled from the Kalachuri line over Balligavi.
 We hear the Kalachuris till 1183 CE in Balligavi.
 The Kalachris were strong supporter of the Pasupata sect therefore the Kalamukha center of Balligavi was further strengthened during their rule with various donations and grants.
 Vamasakti-deva, the priest of the Kedaresvara temple, attained the status of raja-guru during the Kalachuri rule.

 Balligavi got another chance to witness another transition, and this time it was from the Kalachuris to the Hoysalas.
 Year 1184 CE brings Balligavi under the Hoysala rule.
 Under Ballala II (1173-1220 CE), Jainism received the much needed booster which was missing during the later Kalyana Chalukya rulers.
 But with Ballala II soon converting into Vaishnava, the attention moved back to the Hindu temples.